ioccc-src/winner/bugs.md

 ## STATUS: known bug - please help us fix

-However a negative number will make the program enter an infinite loop.
+However any input not a number > 0 will make the program enter an infinite loop.
 This will be fixed in time but it's noted here for now.

 # 1991